msoedov/broccoli/Readme.md

 # Broccoli

-A simple dependency injection package based on type annotations
+Broccoli is a simple dependency injection package based on type annotations

 Installation
 -----------